Indonesia seeks to restore 600,000 hectares of mangrove forests - ExBulletin

 Indonesia seeks to restore 600,000 hectares of mangrove forests

-JAKARTA: President Joko Widodo (Jokowi) said the Indonesian government aims to restore 600,000 hectares of mangrove forests in the country by 2024, the Antara (Antara) news agency reported.
+JAKARTA, (BERNAMA) – President Joko Widodo (Jokowi) said the Indonesian government aims to restore 600,000 hectares of mangrove forests in the country by 2024, Between the news agency reported.

 He made the statement after planting mangroves with ambassadors from several countries and residents of Tana Tidung, he reported.

-According to Antara, Jokowi said rehabilitation efforts are being undertaken to protect coastal areas from sea waves, seawater intrusion and to preserve the habitat of species including birds, fish, crabs. , monkeys and other species of flora and fauna, living in and around the mangroves. forests.
+According to Between, Jokowi said rehabilitation efforts are being undertaken to protect coastal areas from sea waves, seawater intrusion and to preserve the habitat of species including birds, fish, crabs, monkeys. and other species of flora and fauna, living in and around mangrove forests.

-“In northern Kalimantan, there are 180,000 hectares of mangrove forests which we will examine in more detail and which we will rehabilitate (them),” added the president.
+“In North Kalimantan, there are 180,000 hectares of mangrove forests which we will examine in more detail, and we will rehabilitate them,” added the president.

-Environment and Forestry Minister Siti Nurbaya Bakar, Minister Secretary of State Pratikno, North Kalimantan Governor Zainal Arifin Paliwang and Tana Tidung District Chief Ibrahim Ali also attended the event.
+Environment and Forestry Minister Siti Nurbaya Bakar, Minister Secretary of State Pratikno, North Kalimantan Governor Zainal Arifin Paliwang and Tana District Chief Tidung Ibrahim Ali were also present.

 “There are several ways (for acceleration).
 On the government side, there is the state budget and the regional budget.
-There are also corporate social responsibility (CSR) and public enterprise supports as well as remarkable community initiatives, for example, the adoption of trees, she said.
-Appointed
+There is also the support for corporate social responsibility (CSR) and public enterprises (public enterprises) as well as remarkable community initiatives, for example, the adoption of trees, ”she said.

 Sources